chrisant996/clink/docs/clink.md

 > **Compatibility Notes:**
 > - The `esc_clears_line` setting has been replaced by a `clink-reset-line` command that is by default bound to the <kbd>Escape</kbd> key.
 See [Key Bindings](#keybindings) and [Readline](https://tiswww.cwru.edu/php/chet/readline/readline.html) for more information.
 > - The `use_altgr_substitute` setting has been removed.
 If <kbd>AltGr</kbd> or lack of <kbd>AltGr</kbd> causes a problem, please visit the <a href="https://github.com/chrisant996/clink/issues">repo</a> and open an issue with details describing the problem.
-> - The `match_colour` setting has been removed, and Clink now supports Readline 8.0 completion coloring.
+> - The `match_colour` setting has been removed, and Clink now supports Readline's completion coloring.
 See [Completion Colors](#completioncolors) for more information.

 <a name="colorsettings"/>